 - Electricity: $500 per quarter ($2,000 per year)

-She decides to get the ANZ Airpoints Visa card, which earns 1 Airpoints Dollar per $130 spent on eligible purchases.
-After checking and discovering there are no direct debit fees involved with Internet banking, Annie sets up her payments as direct debits from this account.
+She decides to get a rewards credit card which earns two points per dollar spent on gas, utilities and groceries and one point on everything else.
+After checking and learning that there are no fees involved, Annie sets up all her above payments as an autopayment from this account.

 Over a year, Annie earns: